Skip to content

 Step into the future of global trade with AI HS code classification

 Global trade and compliance professionals know that product classification is both essential and increasingly complex.
-What should be a straightforward process — assigning the correct Harmonized System (HS) code to a product — can be a significant operational bottleneck.
-The challenge starts at the core: a 6-digit international HS code expands to 8, 10, or even 13 digits depending on the country.
-Each additional digit reflects regional regulations and product-specific nuances, making manual classification a time-consuming task.
+What should be a straightforward process — assigning the correct Harmonized System (HS) code to a product — regularly becomes a significant operational bottleneck.
+The reason isn’t one problem.
+It’s three that compound.

-For compliance professionals, the first step — discovering the correct range of HS codes for a product — is daunting.
-Without a unified view, teams must manually search for product details across multiple platforms before even starting the classification process.
+For compliance teams, the first step — discovering the correct range of HS codes for a product — is daunting.
+Without a unified view, teams must manually search for product details across multiple platforms before classification even begins.
 This “range discovery” is the foundation of accurate classification, but it is slow and error-prone when done by hand.

 • Range discovery challenge: Finding the starting point for classification requires manual investigation, often with incomplete or conflicting information.